uva-cs/pdr/labs/lab08-64bit/index.md

     Enter value 4: 8
     Unsorted array: -7 2 -39 12 8
     Sorted array: -39 -7 2 8 12

-The following resource explains the merge sort algorithm.
-This is what you need to implement in x86 assembly: [www.hackerearth.com/practice/algorithms/sorting/merge-sort/tutorial/](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/tutorial/)

 **If you finish the in-lab early, you should begin working on the post-lab report.**